syncfusion-content/javascript-docs/js/FileExplorer/Behavior-Settings.md

 N> **ajaxActionHandler** - prefix URL of AJAX handling method

-N> [create](https://help.syncfusion.com/api/js/ejfileexplorer#events:create) event is triggerred when the File Explorer control is created and [destroy](https://help.syncfusion.com/api/js/ejfileexplorer#events:destroy) event is triggerred when the File Explorer control is destroyed.
+N> [create](https://help.syncfusion.com/api/js/ejfileexplorer#events:create) event is triggered when the File Explorer control is created and [destroy](https://help.syncfusion.com/api/js/ejfileexplorer#events:destroy) event is triggered when the File Explorer control is destroyed.